123Yusha/tatodo/README.md

 ## Tech Stack

-React Native: For building the mobile app.

-Expo: For development, testing, and deployment.
+React Native and Expo: For development, testing, and deployment.

 Firebase: For database management and authentication.

 To run this app, please ensure you have the following installed:

 - Node.js (LTS version recommended)
 - Git
 - Expo CLI
 - Xcode (for iOS Simulator)
 - EAS CLI

 ## Getting Started